 Violation of Probation

-Probation Violation attornet James Dimeas, has been handling Violation of Probation cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
-His experience gives him a unique and keen understanding of how to properly and effectively handle Violation of Probation charges.
+Probation Violation attornet James Dimeas, has been handling Violation of Probation cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-26 years.
+James Dimeas has the experience that gives him a unique and keen understanding of how to properly and effectively handle Violation of Probation charges.

 If you receive a Notice of Violation of Probation in the mail, this is a big deal.
-Violation of Probation lawyer, James Dimeas, has extensive experience handling Probation Violations throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-He knows that when you originally were sentenced to Probation you gave up your right to plead not guilty to the charges.
-In return for Probation you are given an opportunity to avoid going to jail.
+Violation of Probation lawyer, James Dimeas, has over-26 years of experience handling Probation Violations throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas knows that when you originally were sentenced to Probation you gave up your right to plead not guilty to the charges.
+In return for Probation you were given an opportunity to avoid going to jail.
 When you Violate your Probation, you cannot go back to Court and fight the original criminal charges.
-You have already pled guilty so the only question before the Court when a Notice of Violation of Probation hearing is whether it is more probably true than not true that you violated your Probation, and if you did, what will be the sentence?What Happens When You Go to Court for a Violation of Probation?
+You have already plead guilty so the only question before the Court when a Notice of Violation of Probation hearing is whether it is more probably true than not true that you violated your Probation, and if you did, what will be the sentence?What Happens When You Go to Court for a Violation of Probation?

-Violation of Probation lawyer, James Dimeas, has handled hundreds of Probation Violation cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-When you first appear in court for a Violation of Probation the judge will review the paperwork filed by The Adult Probation Department and determine the reasons why the Probation Department believes you are in Violation of your Probation.
+Violation of Probation lawyer, James Dimeas, has handled hundreds of Probation Violation cases, over more than 26 years, throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+When you first appear in Court for a Violation of Probation the judge will review the paperwork filed by The Adult Probation Department and determine the reasons why the Probation Department believes you are in Violation of your Probation sentence.
 The judge will then consider setting a Bond for your Violation of Probation.
-Whether the Judge will set a Bond, and what the amount of the Bond will be, is completely up to the discretion of the judge.
+Whether the Judge will set a Bond, and what the amount of the Bond will be, is completely up to the discretion of the Judge.
 Whether a bond is set and what the amount will be for a Violation of Probation will depend on a variety of factors.
 One big factor could be if you have an attorney in Court representing with you who knows what they are doing.
 That's why you need Violation of Probation lawyer James Dimeas to appear with you at your very first Probation Violation court date.
 James Dimeas will argue on your behalf to do everything he can to make sure that the court either does not set a Bond, or if a Bond is set that it is low enough so that you can be released so you can go home to your family and back to work to begin working on completing your probation successfully.

 If you have been notified that you have to go to Court for a Violation of Probation, Violation of Conditional Discharge, or Violation of Supervision, you should contact Violation of Probation lawyer, James Dimes, immediately to discuss your case.
 You will need James Dimeas to appear with you at the very first court date for your Violation because the prosecutor and the probation officer will ask that a cash bond be set for the Violation that has been filed against you.
 If the Court sets a cash bond, you will be placed into custody and sent to the County Jail until the next court date.
 Violation of Probation lawyer, James Dimeas, will do everything he can to keep the Court from setting a cash bond and sending you to jail for your Violation.
 He will negotiate with the state and with the Probation and Social Services Department to give you the opportunity to be reinstated to your Probation or Court Supervision or Conditional Discharge so that you may get back on track to complete all of the terms of your Probation, or Court Supervision or Conditional Discharge, so that you can be discharged successfully from your sentence.

-James Dimeas is a nationally-recognized, award-winning, Violation of Probation Lawyer.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-Expertise has named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-James Dimeas has been named a "Best DUI Attorney."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-AVVO rates James Dimeas as "Superb," the highest rating possible for any criminal defense attorney in the United States.
+James Dimeas is a nationally-recognized, award-winning, Violation of Probation Lawyer with over-26 years of experience handling Violation of Probation cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
+James Dimeas was named a "Best DUI Attorney."
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+AVVO rates James Dimeas as "Superb," the highest rating possible for any Violation of Probation attorney in the United States.

 You can always contact attorney James Dimeas for a free and confidential consultation for your Violation of Probation, Violation of Court Supervision, or Violation of Conditional Discharge in Chicago, Cook County, DuPage County, Kane County, or Lake County.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always talk to James Dimeas personally by calling 847-807-7405.